mk-fg/fgtk/README.rst

   % cp scraps/rsyslogs.conf rsyslog.conf
   % ./rsyslogs

-rsyslogs.ldpreload.c is an LD_PRELOAD wrapper suitable for simplier single-process tools (e.g. "logger") where it's enough to override connect/sendto/sendmsg and such::
+rsyslogs.ldpreload.c is an LD_PRELOAD wrapper suitable for simpler single-process tools (e.g. "logger") where it's enough to override connect/sendto/sendmsg and such::